 STUPID EASY.

-And be accountable… that’s number three.
+And be accountable… that’s number three on Harv’s list.

-So the only way to replace a ‘bad’ habit is by doing it over and over again.
+So, Harv insists that the only way to replace a ‘bad’ habit is by doing it over and over again.

 Your ‘ego mind’ will say… “Aaah, no big deal…” but if you have daily reminders to do something it becomes ingrained in you.